 A Connector is required to tier data to the cloud.
 When tiering data to Azure Blob storage, a Connector must be available in an Azure VNet.
 You’ll either need to create a new Connector or make sure that the currently selected Connector resides in Azure.

 Preparing networking for the Connector

 Ensure that the Connector has the required networking connections.
-A Connector can be installed on-prem or in Azure.

 An outbound internet connection to the Cloud Tiering service over port 443 (HTTPS)

 An HTTPS connection over port 443 to Azure Blob storage